Available in the

-After the final third sold-out night at the Budokan in Tokyo to end
+After the final third sold-out night at the Budokan in Tokyo to end the

-to marry his girlfriend Brandi Brandt.
+marry his girlfriend Brandi Brandt.
 Mick Mars and Mötley backup singer

 Emi Canyn are also now engaged to be married.

 Nikki Sixx marries Brandi Brandt in Hawaii.
 After being the October ‘87

 Playboy playmate, she also graced the cover of the August ‘89 and March

 ‘90 issues.
-The band takes a break from touring for a couple of
+The band takes a break from touring for a couple of weeks

-Vince doesn’t say a word about him being drunk there as well.
+doesn’t say a word about him being drunk there as well.